SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 #### Creating The Basis for The GUI Project

-Next we need to write the code for our graphical application, starting with the basis:
+Next, we need to write the code for our graphical application, starting with the basis:

 ![](/assets/chapter-1-images/07.Numbers-sum-04.png)